-AT VIRGINIA’S Back Bay National Wildlife Refuge in in late July, a kaleidoscope of dazzling crimson, tangerine and sapphire dragonflies surround a group of visitors hiking along one of the sandy pathways.
+AT VIRGINIA’S Back Bay National Wildlife Refuge in late July, a kaleidoscope of dazzling crimson, tangerine and sapphire dragonflies surround a group of visitors hiking along one of the sandy pathways.
 The group was enjoying the beautiful summer day watching the dragonflies as they spiraled through the air, like shards of stained glass enchanted to dance.

 As the explorers trekked through the friendly swarm, invigorating ocean breezes floated through gently pushing dragonflies to higher elevations or tempting them to relax on nearby sea oats.